Marijan Vlak

 Marijan Vlak (born 23 October 1955) is a Croatian retired football goalkeeper and manager.

 Playing career

 Born in Petrinja, spent his playing career as a goalkeeper for Dinamo Zagreb and Segesta Sisak.
 Although he was never capped for the Yugoslavia national football team he was on Miljan Miljanić's broader list for the 1982 FIFA World Cup, but failed to make the final cut.

-He won the 1981–82 Yugoslav First League title with Dinamo after beating closest rivals Red Star Belgrade 3-0.
+He won the 1981–82 Yugoslav First League title with Dinamo after beating closest rivals Red Star Belgrade 3–0.

 Managerial career

-Vlak started his managerial career in 1990.
+Vlak started his managerial career in 1990 and he managed Dinamo on several occasions, leaving them in March 2009 for the last time.

+He took charge of Hungarian side Vasas Budapest in August 2011.
+He was released by the club in February 2012 citing they could not afford to pay him anymore.
+He also managed Hungarian sides Ferencvaros and Videoton.